Maryhill School, Uganda

-I had the great privilege this summer of accompanying the group of OLA staff and students who visited our partner schools in Uganda.
+I had the great privilege to accompanying the group of OLA staff and students who visited our partner schools in Uganda.
 We were the guests of the headmistress of Maryhill High School in Mbarara, a town in the south west of the country about five hours’ drive from Kampala.
 To get to Maryhill we had to cross the Equator.
 There I had the unusual experience of eating lunch at a restaurant in the northern hemisphere and visiting the nearest toilets in the southern hemisphere.
 It took about a minute to get from one to the other.

 Above: School Board Members

 The students stayed in one of the girls’ boarding houses at Maryhill, coming up the hill every morning to have breakfast with Sr Anastasia, the headmistress, and me in the small convent in which she lives.
 Just before we left England, Abingdon had been enjoying a rare heat wave, and I was surprised to find that the temperature in Uganda lower than it had been at home.
 Everyone in Mbarara was complaining about the heat and the general consensus seemed to be that the rainy season was preferable.
 We, however, were grateful that the dry weather meant a complete absence of mosquitos, and after a while we gave up smothering ourselves with the unpleasant-smelling insect repellent.
 Despite this, I never quite had the courage to abandon my mosquito net at night.